paolo96/gongoff/README.md

 GoOn-GoOff (gongoff) is a go implementation of the [Epson Xon-Xoff](https://download.epson-biz.com/modules/pos/index.php?page=single_doc&cid=6735&pcat=51&pid=5811) protocol.

-It's used to communicate with fiscal printers that support the Xon-Xoff protocol via serial ports or network.
+It's used to communicate with fiscal printers that support the Xon-Xoff protocol.

+Supported connections: serial and network

+Supported platforms: Windows, Linux, macOS, Android (only network), iOS (only network)

 ## How to use